 Daisy Coleman was raped at age 14 (in 2012) after she was plied with liquor (and possibly a date rape drug) to the point of blackout.
 Hours after sneaking out to a party, Daisy was discovered by her family on the frozen lawn outside her home, wearing little clothing and with her hair frozen to the ground.
 Initially, her family thought she was dead.
 Daisy Coleman later became a counselor and advocate for victims and made a living as a tattoo artist.
 She committed suicide in 2020, at age 23, after enduring years of cyberbullying and cyberstalking.

-When Audrie & Daisy was released in 2016, Daisy was 18 in the interview available at the following link (16 minutes):
+When Audrie & Daisy was released in 2016, Daisy was 18 in an online interview (16 minutes):

 Daisy was interviewed again in 2018.
 Her words show the importance of emotional support after someone is violated.
 As she says, the treatment she received after the assault was very harmful.